SCOPE OF WORKS

 Throughout the pilot bore the ground conditions varied in consistency, so a good mud plan was developed and adhered to throughout the operation.
 A hole-opener with 16 inch medium formation cutters was used to forward ream the 700 metres of rock.
-Once the rock section had been completed the drill rig was remobilised to the exit side where it proceeded to forward ream the clay section.
+Once the rock section had been completed, the drill rig was remobilised to the exit side where it proceeded to forward ream the clay section.

-As part of the process for bore hole approval UEA was required to pull a section of dummy pipe approximately 36 metres long.
+As part of the process for bore hole approval, UEA was required to pull a section of dummy pipe approximately 36 metres long.
 Once the pipe had been pulled in it was inspected for damage and tested.
 The dummy piece was unscathed and the client approved the installation of the new pipe.
 The 763 metres of gas pipeline were placed on rollers in preparation for pullback to reduce friction during the process, and throughout the pullback process the pipe coating was tested to ensure its integrity.

 Despite the difficult changing ground conditions, UEA successfully installed the new steel main which subsequently passed all QA requirements and testing.
 The project was delivered on time and within the required budget.